 We actually sold our first chuck box in 1988 at a swap meet.
 It looked much like the one in this advertisement we ran in a local circular. ( Note September of 1989 date. )

 The Blue Sky Kitchen came along a little later which just made more sense from a marketing perspective as other products were added and "Blue Sky Kitchen" just had more of an outdoors 'feel' to it.

 We also use to advertise in expensive card decks that were mailed to tarketed outdoor audiences.
 I think this one was called 'Fishin' Country'.
 Trying to find your market can be very challenging and expensive to a fledgling business.

 In the early days, GUNS and AMMO magazine ran a couple of our Press releases.
-The first one featured our Grubby One.
-This was the second one in April 1994 issue 'What's New' section.( Incidentally, THANK YOU GUNS and AMMO magazine! )
+The first one featured our first Grubby One design.
+This was the second PR in April 1994 issue 'What's New' section.( Incidentally, THANK YOU GUNS and AMMO magazine! )

 Just to give you an idea of how much designs can change over time, here is what we call a mini chuckbox now.